measure-sh/measure/measure-android/docs/features/feature_anr_tracking.md

 Measure tracks ANRs in your app automatically, no additional code is required to enable this feature.

+A screenshot of the app, as soon as it crashes due to an ANR, is also captured and sent to the server.
+See more details about screenshots in the [Screenshot](#screenshot) section.

 ## How it works

 Measure SDK detects ANRs by tracking the `SIGQUIT` signal.
 When an ANR occurs, the `SIGQUIT` signal is